kevindimayuga/module-three-challenge/README.md

 # Password Generator

-This repo is for module three's challenge assignment.
+M3 - This repo is a Password Generator application that will generate a random password for users based on criteria they select.

 ## Description